typesafehub/conductr-doc/src/main/play-doc/developer/CreatingBundles.md

 `BundleKeys.memory` is used for locating machines with enough resources to run your application, and so it is particularly important to size it before you go to production.

 ## Producing an OCI bundle with Docker
 ConductR is capable of running images that have been exported from Docker.
-To do this, you can use the `bndl` tool to convert a Docker image into a ConductR bundle.
-Behind the scenes, we're using the standard OCI Image format so you can be sure your images are free of vendor lock-in.
+To do this, you can use the `bndl` tool to convert a Docker image into a ConductR bundle that employs the OCI Image format.
+Since this is an open standard, it helps manage vendor lock-in.
 Additionally, this approach doesn't require Docker to be installed in production; ConductR provides everything necessary to run these images.

 The following command will fetch the image `dockercloud/hello-world` with tag `stdout` from DockerHub and load it directly into ConductR.
 If the tag is omitted, `latest` is used.